 Do I really need a fireplace in my RV???
 Let’s face it…RV shopping is actually really fun!
 We love stopping by an RV lot from time to time to check out the latest and greatest RVs and the different features they have.
 However, when it comes to buying an RV people need to consider what features they actually need versus those that are just nice to have.
 Why find a balance between need and wants?
 Well, because these features will have a significant impact on the cost of your RV…but also the cost of use and maintenance over time.
 They could also impact your RV travel and camping – in a good or possibly bad way.

 Features of RV’s to Consider

 Everyone’s needs are different.
 But it might take you some time as you go out looking and feeling out different RV’s for you to truly know what it is you want most.
+One of the most fun ways to do this is at an RV show, like the Tampa RV Super Show we went to last year.
 It’s also just something you learn over time.
 They say you start looking for your next RV the moment you purchase your first one.
 That’s because as you use it, you will quickly realize different things that work or don’t work for you and your family.
 And even though we fell in love with our RV right away when we saw it, as we use it we are realizing things that we don’t care for or want to improve.

-Here are some main features of RV’s you should consider:
+Here are some features of RV’s you should consider:

 Beds – Number & Type

 One of the first things people consider is the sleeping arrangements in the RV.
 The number of beds & the style of them will depend on your needs.
 Some people prefer to have a bed that always stays in place, so they don’t have to make it up every night before going to sleep, while other people don’t mind converting a bed each morning and night.
 Some people even prefer to have a separate bedroom area in the RV (which is what we have).